Finally woke up to a bright, bright sun shiny day!

 After finishing my pint, I headed out towards the northeastern part of city centre.

 I paused along the route in a park as there was a cool fountain to gaze at and I still had time to burn before the tour began.

-To my surprise an army of nuns in grey robes, 10 in number, with a bishop or some other high ranking man in red appeared around the bend and strode by, shoulder to shoulder, taking up most of the walkable space.
+To my surprise an army of nuns in grey robes, 10 in number, with a bishop or some other high-ranking man in red appeared around the bend and strode by, shoulder to shoulder, taking up most of the walkable space.

-Jesus says, share the road!
+Jesus says share the road!

-Polish is one of the most Catholic countries in the world.
+Poland is one of the most Catholic countries in the world.
 There were a lot more cathedrals here than I recall seeing in other places on my trip.